Go back

 No organization is safe.
 Manual network design and configuration lends itself to basic human error that, unfortunately, can bring any system down.
 Layered onto that is the sensitivity of today’s networks.
 Modern networks are handling traffic levels unimaginable a decade ago, but they can also be undone by the slightest of missteps.
 In fact, we’ve seen the largest of networks such as AWS be taken down by a simple coding error.
 In AWS’s case, that outage reportedly cost companies $150 million.

-How long does it typically take to restore service to users after a network outage?
+How long does it typically take to restore service to users after network outages?

 Source: 2017 State of the Network Engineer Report